A history of ideas on the origins of Chalk Downland landscape.

 The Devil’s Kneading Trough coombe is in the scarp slope of the downs above the village of Brook (Photo).
 It has unusually regular sides, even by coombe standards, and its head is double ended giving it a fish tail shape.
 (The abrupt changes of slope are thought to have been accentuated by Iron Age ploughing adjacent to its top edge and along its base).

-They found by dating the sediments eroded from the coombe and deposited in front of it, that most of it dated from a 500-year period between 8,800 and 8,300 BCE comprising what they called Zone III deposits.
-Revised by later analysis to 9,700 BCE. for completion of the erosion phase.
+They found by dating the sediments eroded from the coombe and deposited in front of it, that most of it dated from a 500-year period between 8,800 and 8,300 BCE.
+This was revised by later analysis to roughly 10,100 – 9,700 BCE which coincides with the last interruption of the ice retreat (the Loch Lomond Stadial).
+They showed that at this time, temperatures were hovering around freezing with a humid atmosphere.
+These conditions would have allowed regular freezing and thawing which are ideal conditions for inducing solifluction (gelifluction).

 The relative contribution of erosion by water or by mass movement to the formation of chalk coombes seems to be the subject of current discussions.
 But it is accepted that the weathering occurred in “conditions which have now entirely passed away” and that chalk downland is a recently formed tundra landscape clad in temperate vegetation.